oliviacm08/volleyball-rotation-analysis/README.md

 # 🏐 Volleyball Rotation Efficiency Analysis

-This project analyzes rotation-specific performance in volleyball using **both simulated and real match rally-level data**.
+This project analyzes rotation-specific performance in men’s professional volleyball using both simulated and real rally-level data.
 It focuses on how serving patterns, pass quality, and rotation matchups influence side-out probability and overall scoring efficiency.

 ## Objectives
 - Measure **rotation efficiency** across real and simulated matches